 Quad Channel Dimmer Module wired in a panel

 The next most common module you’ll find is the 8-channel relay module.
-This is for simply switching a load ON or OFF.
+This is for switching a load ON or OFF.
 For example, switching a fan ON or OFF or switching a light ON or OFF.
 You can also control bi-directional motors with up to 4 different loads.
-Something like this could be used for a ventilation system, with fans oscillating between intake and exhaust to circulate air or it could be used for opening and closing a skylight.
+Something like this could be used for a ventilation system, with fans oscillating between intake and exhaust to circulate air.
+Another use case of bi-directional motor control could be for opening and closing a skylight.
 The 8-channel relay module also comes in a higher power version for switching bigger loads.
 This is useful for being able to control something like heaters in your home.

 There is also a low voltage relay module for switching low-voltage loads.
 This is better suited for low voltage controls such as an alarm system or to control your LED strips.
 Just like with the various types of dimmers, the different types of relay modules allow you to combine them for the most efficient combination.

 So far we’ve gone over simple ON/OFF control or dimming.
 The real magic starts with programming the CCU for specialized functions.
 By combining the lighting controls that we talked about before with specific parameters, your home becomes “smart”.
 This is where you can add things like time-based control to your lighting.
 For example, if it is past 11 pm, you can have the pathway lights turn on automatically to help you walk at night.
 You could then have them turn off automatically after a fixed time.
 Additional smart capabilities can be added to the system via a module that adds data inputs.
 These data input modules come in two types – maintained contact and momentary contact data input.
 With these modules you can add things like a motion sensor to a room that turns on the lights when someone walks by or the added use of RF remotes.